 How will the kids know to knock on my door?

 Display your decorations provided by Paddington Halloween on the footpath outside your house entrance, maybe somewhere near your letterbox – or use your own halloween decorations to show your participation.

 If you live in an apartment, the kids might not know where to go…make sure you use a marker to your front door and place the decorations provided by Paddington Halloween on your footpath so they can be seen from the street.

 If your address is not adjacent to Hayward Street, let us know by email or facebook messenger, and we’ll include your location on our website and social media pages so that locals will be able to find you.

 What if I definitely don’t want to participate?

 That’s OK!
-If you’re in the trick or treat route and you don’t display an orange balloon or streamers, then the kids won’t call on you.
+If you’re in the trick or treat route and you don’t display an orange balloon or streamers, or decorations, then the kids won’t call on you.
 You can keep your verandah light off too.

 If you have your own decorations it’s usually acceptable to put up your decorations about one week before halloween, and to take them down promptly at the end.

 Last year we had between 300 and 400 children involved in the trick or treat and haunted house.
 Numbers are looking like at least that again this year.
 Don’t worry!
 There’s no need to provide for all of them!

 It would be normal to account for one or two wrapped lollies per child.
 They don’t need to grab a handful each!
 This time of year, supermarkets often stock large packets of individually wrapped and themed lollies which are perfect and cheap to buy.
 We have also given out small packets of chips as an alternative choice.
 Remember even though there may be 300 or so children participating, they may not all make it to your house.